 Trained Dietitian and Elite Competitor Emily Miazga provides the latest research evidence and ‘personal experiences’ on the nutritional considerations for Ultra-Endurance and MultiSport racing.
 She includes detailed meal plans and guidelines on carb loading to maximise race day performance.

 Sports Dietitian and Squash player Rachel Scrivin starts with a background of the physiological and energy demands of the main Racquet Sports.
 She gives detailed food and fluid guidelines for training to enable athletes, coaches and clinicians to get the performance results they or their clients desire.

 Learn about the unique nutritional considerations for Para-athletes from Dietitian Kath Fouhy, who was the Performance and Recovery Manager for the NZ Paralympic team in Rio 2016.
 Kath outlines the 10 main classes of Para-athlete, and how to optimise food and fluid intakes to aid their training and competition performance.

 Learn about how to fuel for brick sessions, recovery days and ultimately the big event.
 Getting your nutrition and hydration sorted for Ironman competitors is essential for success, whether recreational or elite.
 Advanced Sports Dietitian Sally Garrard shares advice and a full race day nutrition plan for athletes, coaches and clinicians to use to prepare for these gruelling events.

-Learn about the different types of intermittent fasting and how these may impact your health and sports performance.
-Georgia provides an insight into Intermittent fasting and the purported reasons for its use.
+Learn about the different types of intermittent fasting, and how these may impact your health and sports performance.
+Georgia provides an insight into intermittent fasting and the purported reasons for its use.

-COMING SOON - If you are a competitive rower, how do you make weight safely without compromising your performance?
+If you are a competitive rower, how do you make weight safely without compromising your performance?
 Sally Baumann is an experienced Dietitian working mostly with lightweight rowers who need to make weight.
 This presentation outlines how to make weight for competition day safely and how to fuel appropriately.